sablier-labs/flow/PRECISION-ISSUE.md

 ```

 Because the smallest unit of time in Solidity is seconds and it has no concept of _rational numbers_, for this example,
-there exist two possible solutions for unlock interval in solidity:
+there exist two possible solutions for unlock interval:

 ```math
 \text{unlock\_intervals}_\text{solidity} \in \left\{ \left\lfloor \text{unlock\_interval} \right\rfloor, \left\lceil \text{unlock\_interval} \right\rceil \right\} = \{86, 87\}
 ```

-The following Python code can be used to calculate the above mentioned `unlock_intervals` as a value not less than 86
+The following Python code can be used to test the above calculation for `unlock_interval`, as its values are not less
-seconds and not greater than 87 seconds.
+than 86 seconds and not greater than 87 seconds.

 <details><summary> Click to expand Python code</summary>
 <p>